nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="RecommendationButton"></a>
 ### 4.5&ensp;Recommendation Button
 {:.no_toc}
 ChopChop is able to recommend you recipes to cook if you want it to!
-The recipes that are recommended will be display as [Recipe Tiles](#RecipeTiles) in the `Main Display Area` when you press the `Recommendations` button.
+The recipes that are recommended will be displayed as [Recipe Tiles](#RecipeTiles) in the `Main Display Area` when you press the `Recommendations` button.